Legacy Gifts: Endowment Giving and Planned Estate Gifts

 Gifts to the Trees Forever Foundation Endowment Fund, including bequests, could include any of the following:

-General Support - help cover program and operating costs.
+- General Support - help cover program and operating costs.
 This helps leverage other state and federal funding, ultimately getting more projects in-the-ground.
+Give online to make a lasting impact.

 There are a variety of other options for giving to Trees Forever, each with its own tax advantages: